 Your payment will either be in royalties, a lump sum payment, or some combination of both.
 Unless you’re on the verge of a New York Times Bestseller, already have one, or are a writer of pulp fiction, you are almost certainly getting one of many short ends of the stick in this investment after the publisher, printers, and book stores take their cuts.

 Even established literary or academic authors and artists published through a small, quality, independent press might only make enough to pay their bills for a few months.
 Considering that some manuscripts take years to produce, this hardly seems like the best deal in terms of profit.

-The advantages to traditional publishing, however, are that authors and artists do not have to invest financially in their own work, their work can be distributed nationally and even internationally, potentially reaching a much larger audience, and it’s easier if all you want to be is the content in the publishing process.
+The advantages to traditional publishing, however, are that authors and artists do not have to invest financially in their own work, their work can be distributed nationally and even internationally, potentially reaching a much larger audience, and it’s easier, if all you want to be is the content in the publishing process.

 Traditional publishing can also guarantee a quality finished book.
 Small publishers especially can guarantee unique, artistic books because of their more curated selection process and close interaction with the author or artist’s needs.
-At Anklebiters, we hope to garner similar relationships with the people we help and create quality books that are crafted to their aesthetic.
+At Anklebiters, we hope to garner similar relationships with the people we work with and create quality books that are crafted to their aesthetic.